The Mobius2 data formats

 series_interval(2000-01-01, 2020-01-01)

 Series values outside this specified interval are then discarded.
-This can be useful if the loaded source data is is very large and you only want to run the model for shorter intervals.
+This can be useful to save memory if the source data is very large and you only want to run the model for shorter intervals.

 Missing values